SimoRihani/PFA-Qucit/README.md

 If you want to have an overview of Transport Track on your browser, run the following :

-	cd pfa29_client/www/
+	cd PFA-Qucit/www/
-	python -m SimpleHTTPServer
+	python -m SimpleHTTPServer 8080

-You can see the result in your browser by going to your localhost on port 8000 : `localhost:8000`
+You can see the result in your browser by going to your localhost on port 8080 : `localhost:8080`

 ##Get Transport Track

 If you want Transport Track on your smartphone, you can build it yourself by following the steps described above.

-Or you can just download our compiled version (28 Feb 2016) available here : https://drive.google.com/folderview?id=0B8GtnazCc-T7T3ZmZzlRTnY0V2s&usp=sharing
+Or you can just download our compiled version (April 2016) available here : https://drive.google.com/folderview?id=0B8GtnazCc-T7T3ZmZzlRTnY0V2s&usp=sharing

 ##Licensing